China–Georgia relations: History

-Political ties
+Political relations

 The China–Georgia relations were officially established on 9 June 1992, when China extended its diplomatic recognition to the Republic of Georgia after the dissolution of the Soviet Union.
 Eduard Shevardnadze, then Georgia's head of state, paid a state visit to China in June 1993 and signed several agreements, principally on economic and trade cooperation.
 Mikheil Saakashvili, the then-President of Georgia, was in China on an official visit in April 2006.

 The two countries maintained communication and coordination at the United Nations and other international organizations.
-Georgia has maintained its "one-China policy" and does not recognize Taiwan.
+Georgia follows the one China principle, and recognizes government of the People's Republic of China as the sole legal government representing the whole of China and Taiwan as "an inalienable part" of China..
 In its turn, China, member of the Shanghai Cooperation Organisation (SCO), refused to follow the suit of Russia, a fellow SCO member, in recognition of the independence of Georgia's breakaway Abkhazia and South Ossetia in the aftermath of the August 2008 Russo–Georgian War despite the appeal by the Russian Foreign Ministry.
 Instead, the SCO issued the Dushanbe Declaration, calling on all parties to solve the "existing problems" through diplomacy.
 Similarly, a Chinese Foreign Ministry spokesman expressed the agency's concern due to the "latest development in South Ossetia and Abkhazia", responding to a journalist's question regarding China's position on Russia's recognition of the disputed territories.
 In the view of the political analyst Joseph Larsen, "while China does not present an alternative to NATO and EU integration... relations with China have the potential to complement Georgia's existing foreign policy."